Rugby: Ireland earn deserved third victory over All Blacks in absorbing test - NZ Herald

 The All Blacks were forced to absorb relentless pressure.
 Camped on their own line for extended periods as wave after wave of Ireland attack battered away, somehow the All Blacks held firm.

-Making well over 150 tackles in the first half alone it was nothing short of heroic defence; Ireland leaving far too many points on the park after turning down three shots at goal.
-Later in the match though, those tackles bit into the All Blacks resolve.
+Making 158 tackles in the first half alone it was nothing short of heroic defence; Ireland leaving points on the park after turning down three shots at goal.
+Later in the match though, those tackles bit into the All Blacks' resolve.

-Such was their lack of possession the All Blacks had two genuine scoring chances in the first half.
+Such was their lack of possession, the All Blacks had only two genuine scoring chances in the first half.
 They clinically took one.
 The first came from a perfectly-executed set move with Beauden Barrett finding Will Jordan through a pin-point cross-field kick on the edge.

-The All Blacks lost two key pieces of their backline in the first half as Beauden Barrett failed his HIA after 21 minutes and Lienert-Brown departing two minutes before the break, forcing a reshuffle with Richie Mo'unga and David Havili injected into the contest.
+The All Blacks lost two key pieces of their backline in the first half as Beauden Barrett failed his HIA after 21 minutes and Lienert-Brown departing two minutes before the break, forcing a reshuffle with Richie Mo'unga and David Havili coming off the bench.

-Akira Ioane had his try overturned with 12 minutes remaining after the TMO ruled he had received a forward short ball from brother Rieko.
+When Ioane's try was ruled out hopes of another great escape faded as composure deserted the All Blacks and Ireland turned the screws.

 It was that sort of night for the All Blacks where they struggled to gain dominance and impose their game.
-The nature of defeat will sting just as much as the result.
+The concerning nature of defeat will, therefore, sting just as much as the result.

 All Blacks: Codie Taylor, Will Jordan tries, Jordie Barrett pen 2, con 2